 Redhead Mountain Bike Park

-Redhead Mountain Bike Park - 25-MILES NOW OPEN
+Welcome to Redhead Mountain Bike Park - NOW OPEN!

-Check out and support our phase 2 build-out vision at www.GoRedhead.com.
-To make a tax-deductible donation to the Go Redhead fundraiser click here and donate directly to MD
+Support our phase 2 expansion at www.GoRedhead.com.
+To make a tax-deductible donation to the Go Redhead fundraiser click here and donate directly to MDC.

-Redhead MTB Park is a public park free to ride and is open 7-days a week excluding rain days and seasonal change over.
+Redhead MTB Park is a public park free to ride and is open 7-days a week excluding rain days and/or snow days (if the ground is not yet frozen), and seasonal change over.

-*Please stay tuned to this web page and the Redhead MTB Park Facebook and Instagram pages for updates regarding the Redhead MTB Park.
+*Please stay tuned to this website and the Redhead MTB Park social media pages for regular updates, news, and announcements (Facebook, Instagram, Twitter).

 Come discover the new world-class Redhead Mountain Bike Park at the Minnesota Discovery Center (MDC) in Chisholm, MN.
 Carved from the walls of an abandoned water-filled mine pit, Redhead offers outdoor enthusiast an oasis of fun year-round.
 Redhead has something for everyone – with nearly 25-miles of hand crafted, purpose built mountain bike trails already on the ground and more on the way.
 Difficulty ranges from beginner (easy) to expert level with a wide array of terrain features and options for riders to test out their skills.